Home » Tourism » Lazio » Rome: The Pantheon

 Visiting Information for the Pantheon in Rome

 The Pantheon is one of the best things to do in Rome, so you definitely shouldn’t miss it!
-Visiting the Pantheon is free to the public, and the pantheon welcomes tour groups of all shapes and sizes, although in 2019 there were rumors about a possible fee to enter the Pantheon.
+Visiting the Pantheon is free to the public, and the Pantheon welcomes tour groups of all shapes and sizes ( now for a fee).
 There are several different tour options available in several different languages, so everyone should be able to enjoy a trip.

 0 0 votes